 forgettingFactor = 0.9950

-precisionBits defines the number of bits of precision required for the QR Decomposition.
+precisionBits defines the number of bits of precision required for the QR decomposition.
 Set this value according to system requirements.

 precisionBits = 24;

-In this example, complex-valued matrices A and B are constructed such that the magnitude of their real and imaginary parts of their elements is less than or equal to one, so the maximum possible absolute value of any element is .
+In this example, complex-valued matrices A and B are constructed such that the magnitude of the real and imaginary parts of their elements is less than or equal to one, so the maximum possible absolute value of any element is .
 Your own system requirements will define what those values are.
 If you don't know what they are, and A and B are fixed-point input to the system, then you can use the

 upperbound function to determine the upper bounds of the fixed-point types of A and B.

 max_abs_A is an upper bound on the maximum magnitude element of A.

 max_abs_B is an upper bound on the maximum magnitude element of B.